-Genetic Screening Cyprus techniques are the technological advancements that changed in vitro fertilization (IVF) Cyprus.
+Genetic Screening techniques are the technological advancements that changed in vitro fertilization (IVF) Cyprus.
 The techniques examine the genetic structure of the embryos and detect a number of abnormalities.

 When combined with IVF, they decrease the risk of miscarriage and increase the chance of pregnancy success.

 PGS (Preimplantation Genetic Screening) and PGD (Preimplantation Genetic Diagnosis) Cyprus are genetic tests that have made IVF most successful than ever!
 Assisted reproductive treatments can now address infertility and genetic conditions more effectively than before.
 Couples and individuals affected by a genetic disorder have the possibility to conceive a biological child.

 PGS and PGD are sometimes used interchangeably.
 They are two different tests used in conjunction with IVF.

 What is PGS Testing?